ghoneycutt/puppet-module-dnsclient/README.md

 # Compatibility #

-This module has been tested to work on the following systems with Puppet v3.x and Ruby versions 1.8.7 and 1.9.3.
+This module has been tested to work on the following systems with Puppet v3.x on Ruby versions 1.8.7, 1.9.3, 2.0.0 and 2.1.0.

  * EL 5
  * EL 6